Navelbine Oral (Vinorelbine Tartrate)

 Used For

-lung cancer and advanced breast cancer
+treatment of lung cancer and advanced breast cancer

 How Taken

-oral capsule, usually weekly
+oral capsule, usually given weekly

 What Is Navelbine Oral Used For?